pypa/packaging.python.org/source/discussions/distribution-package-vs-import-package.rst

 install pkg``, or when you write ``dependencies = ["pkg"]`` in your ``pyproject.toml``, ``pkg`` is the name of a distribution package.
-When you search or browse the PyPI_, the most widely known centralized source for installing Python software, what you see is a list of distribution packages.
+When you search or browse the PyPI_, the most widely known centralized source for installing Python libraries and tools, what you see is a list of distribution packages.
 Alternatively, the term "distribution package" can be used to refer to a specific file that contains a certain version of a project.